vs4vijay/ELLI/README.md

-# Email Service
+# Elli - Email Service

-A microservice to send out email to users
+A Microservice to send out emails using SendGrid

 ---